John Edward Jackson (antiquarian): Life

 Born on 12 November 1805, Jackson was second son of James Jackson, a banker, of Doncaster, by Henrietta Priscilla, second daughter of Freeman Bower; Charles Jackson was a younger brother.
 He was educated at Charterhouse School, matriculated at Brasenose College, Oxford on 9 April 1823, graduated B.A. with second-class classical honours in 1827, and proceeded to M.A. in 1830.

-In 1834 he was ordained curate of Farleigh Hungerford.
+In 1834 he was ordained curate of Farleigh Hungerford, Somerset.
 In 1845 he became rector of Leigh Delamere with Sevington, Wiltshire, and in 1846 vicar of Norton Coleparle in the same county.
 He was also a rural dean and in 1855 became an honorary canon of Bristol Cathedral.

 He was greatly interested in geology, and his collection of fossils was left to the Wiltshire Archaeological and Natural History Society, of which he was a founder member, and became secretary and then editor of its magazine.
 But he later became more interested in history and topography, which were the subject of most of his published works.
 The most important of these was The Topographical Collections of John Aubrey (1862), which greatly extended the work on which it was based.

 Jackson was a Fellow of the Society of Antiquaries of London.
 He was librarian to the Marquess of Bath, and arranged and indexed the bulk of the manuscripts at Longleat House.
 He published a number of these manuscripts.
 Longleat Papers A.D.
-1553-1588 appeared in 1872, and two of his papers have appendices with relevant documents from the Longleat archives: Wulfhall and the Seymours (1874); and Amye Robsart (1877).
+1553–1588 appeared in 1872, and two of his papers have appendices with relevant documents from the Longleat archives: Wulfhall and the Seymours (1874); and Amye Robsart (1877).